mickey9801/opencv_facerecognition/README.md

 ## Usage

-Before using any program, please run the `setup.py` script to prepare an empty SQLite database for storing user inforamtion.
+Before using any program, please run the `setup.py` script to initialize an empty SQLite database for storing user information.

 ```bash
 cd opencv_facerecognition